-5.3 Which courses should you take?
+5.3.
+Which courses should you take?

-To qualify for progression to the MSc, or the award of PG Diploma, you must pass at least eight courses.
-Therefore you must ensure you are registered for at least eight courses.
+To qualify for progression to the MSc, or the award of PG Diploma, you must pass at least eight courses (taking account of course weights).
+Therefore you must ensure you are registered for at least eight courses (taking account of course weights).